-Curious about cloud communications?
+Curious about cloud communications and Unified Communications as a Service (UCaaS) benefits?
 Here are five reasons why UCaaS, a cloud-based communications solution, is one of the simplest ways to manage collaboration in your organization.

 Accessibility note: The infographic is transcribed below the graphic.

 Unified Communications as a Service, or UCaaS, is the newest and simplest way to manage communication and collaboration across your business.
 How exactly?
 By taking communications to the cloud, of course.
 Read on to discover the five benefits of UCaaS.

 Flexibility has become a staple of modern workplace culture.
 In fact, 63% of U.S. companies currently employ remote workers.
 To support them properly, your organization must provide “go anywhere” communications.

 UCaaS delivers cloud-based communications (voice and video calling, chat, document sharing, virtual meeting rooms, etc.) to help users stay connected and productive everywhere.
 Employees can access their work apps and files anywhere in the world — no office required.